tolonee/teaclub-frontend/README.md

 ### yarn install
 This creates node_modules folder to your project.

-After that, the project directory, you can start the react-admin application by running
+After that, in the project directory, you can start the react-admin application by running
 ### `yarn start` or `npm start`

 This runs the app in the development mode.\